Mazda CX-5 years to avoid — most common problems

 The 2013 model year didn’t face as many issues with electrical systems running with engines being shut off as later model years.
 It’s the best pick if you are shopping around for the first-generation Mazda CX-5, and the best engine option is a 2.5-liter SkyActive four-cylinder.

 It had just enough power for a compact family SUV with more than decent fuel economy thanks to the SkyActive technology.
-On top of that, there’s the 2.5-liter turbocharged engine that offered a better performance which got added later on in the second generation.
+On top of that, there’s the 2.5-liter turbocharged engine that offered a better performance which got added later on in the second generation, and the engine proved to be sturdy and reliable with little to no reports of common issues.

-It’s best to stay clear from the 2018 and 2019 model years from the second-generation Mazda CX-5 due to their TCM errors and infotainment system malfunctions.
-Either way, the second-generation Mazda CX-5 is a rather reliable car except for mentioned model years.
+It’s best to stay clear from the 2018 and 2019 model years from the second-generation Mazda CX-5 due to their TCM errors and infotainment system malfunctions, and thankfully the 2020 model solved those.

 Is the Mazda CX-5 worth buying?